Hurstonthan/Hurstonthan.github.io/fpga-nic.md

 ## MAC Layer

-Supports a 10 GbE interface from the AMD IP PCS/PMA with a 64-bit data path and an 8-bit byte control signal.
+Supports a 10 GbE interface from the AMD IP PCS/PMA with a 64-bit data path and a byte control signal.
 Implements parallel CRC computation (64-bit input, 32-bit output).
 Supports zero-padding to ensure the minimum Ethernet frame size.
 Implements back-pressure handling by generating PAUSE frames.